bitnami/charts/bitnami/wavefront-hpa-adapter/README.md

 Bitnami charts for Helm are carefully engineered, actively maintained and are the quickest and easiest way to deploy containers on a Kubernetes cluster that are ready to handle production workloads.

 [Wavefront HPA Adapter for Kubernetes](https://github.com/wavefrontHQ/wavefront-kubernetes-adapter) Deployment in a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+Wavefront HPA Adapter for Kubernetes enables Kubernetes workloads to be scaled based on Wavefront metrics.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
 Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.